radnut/amc/docs/ug.rst

   --print-threejs       Print 3j-coefficients.
   --wet-convention      ``{wigner,sakurai}``.
                         Convention used for Wigner-Eckart reduced matrix elements.
-  --wet-scalar          Reduce scalar matrix elements.
-                        Default is to use the unreduced form for scalar tensors.
   -V, --version         show program's version number and exit -v, --verbose         Increase verbosity